directors and officers insurance

 What is meant by internal liability and external liability?

-Does D&O insurance also cover intentional actions?
+Does D&O insurance also cover intentional misconduct?

 Subscribe to our newsletter